 This exception is very difficult to achieve, so don’t enter into bankruptcy automatically assuming you’ll qualify to have your student loans discharged.
 It’s always wise to talk to a lawyer before taking any action.

-How to Successfully Remove Student Loan Late Payments From Your Credit Report
+How to Successfully Remove Late Student Loan Payments From Your Credit Report

 Even if you have some student loan late payments on your credit report, it is possible to have them removed so they won’t damage your credit score.
 You can do this by sending the lender a goodwill letter.

-The basic premise is to explain why the payment was late and requesting that the item be removed from your credit report.
+The basic premise is to explain why the payment was late and requesting that the item be removed from your credit history.
 You’re most likely to succeed if you can demonstrate extenuating circumstances and have otherwise been a good customer.

 These companies can sell your loan to another servicer at any time.
-In some instances, borrowers have reported multiple listings for the same loan on their credit reports — one for each loan servicer.
+In some instances, borrowers have reported multiple listings for the same loan on their reports — one for each loan servicer.

 That’s why it’s important to check your credit score at least once a year.
 You can easily file a dispute with the credit bureau and have little trouble getting them removed.

-Whether you have federal student loans or private ones, both can significantly impact your credit report if you don’t manage them well.
-Knowledge is half the battle, so now you can focus on making those payments regularly to avoid any negative consequences that can come with student loan debt.
+Whether you have federal student loans or private ones, both can significantly impact your credit if you don’t manage them well.
+Knowledge is half the battle, so now you can focus on making those loan payments regularly to avoid any negative consequences that can come with student loan debt.